 Working with partners, suppliers, and customers in ESNs

 What about working with partners, suppliers, and customers?
-ESNs are primarily focussed on social networking and collaborative work between internal employees, however most offer some capability for working with people outside the organisation.
-This usually takes the form of places that have mixture of internal and external members, taking advantage of ESN features that email can’t provide.
+ESNs are primarily focussed on social networking and collaborative work between internal employees, however, most offer some capability for working with people outside the organisation.
+This usually takes the form of places that have a mixture of internal and external members, taking advantage of ESN features that email can’t provide.

 The digital/physical interface in ESNs

 Finally, the digital/physical interface, which in our view can make or break the success of an ESN.
-The mobile app and browser interface needs to be world class if you expect employees to use it with any enthusiasm.
+The mobile app and browser interface needs to be world-class if you expect employees to use it with any enthusiasm.
 In today’s world, there’s nothing more off-putting than lousy user experience (UX).

 So that’s how we see ESNs at Sei Mani.
 This detailed understanding allows us to recommend the right applications to our customers and drive incredibly high adoption.
 Get in touch for a free health check of your ESN or to discuss options in the market place.